Enjoy the journal? Check out the annual Global History Student Conference here:

 The journal publishes texts in English only with vernacular scripts in the original and transcription included wherever appropriate.
 We accept both UK and US spelling, as long as the text is consistent.
 Provided the editors agree, contributions accepted for publication may also be supplied in languages other than English in addition to the version already approved for publication.

-Word counts range from between 5000-7500 words for research articles, 3000-6000 words for methodology or public history essays, and 1000-1500 words for book or conference reviews.
+Word counts range from between 5000-7500 words for research articles, 3000-6000 words for methodology or public history essays, and 1000-1500 words for book, conference or museum reviews.
 All word counts include footnotes.

 1. Preamble, name and contact details of the persons responsible